 During his time in the UK, Bhupen experienced an increasing acceptance of gay people.
 He became friends with other LGBTQ+ artists too.
-Bhupen came out as gay in 1980.
+After his mother died in 1980, Bhupen came out as gay.

 After this, Bhupen spent more time exploring his gay identity through his work.
 He was with his partner, Vallavbhai, for over 20 years.